Effects Of Food Additives On Your Health

 Food additives are active ingredients that can affect your overall well-being.
 Knowing why these food additives are dangerous can help you make an informed decision about what you should buy.
 Here are three important reasons why you should avoid additives:

-1. They Cause Damage to Your Heart
+1. They Cause Damage To Your Heart

-Research has suggested that excess consumption of phosphate-rich foods such as soda, processed cheese, baking powder, and other processed foods increase production of the FGF23 hormone.
+Research has suggested that excess consumption of phosphate-rich foods such as soda, processed cheese, baking powder, and other processed foods increase the production of the FGF23 hormone.
 This can lead to strain and damage to the heart.
 In addition to this study, the American Heart Association also suggests that men should reduce the intake of processed red meat as it can increase the risk of heart failure.

 A study on several American snack foods found the presence of propylparaben – an endocrine disruptor.
 Europe has banned it from its food, but it’s still used in some cosmetics and personal care items across the world.
 The FDA has regarded it as generally safe and the US continues to put it in various food items.
 But studies suggest otherwise and show that propylparaben acts as a weak synthetic estrogen which diminishes fertility.